Hero Background

 • Govern configurations: treat models, locators, baselines, and prompts as versioned assets with change review.

-• Measure and expand: once targets are met, scale to adjacent modules and diversify capabilities (e.g., add visual AI after self-healing).
+• Measure and expand: once targets are met, scale to adjacent modules and diversify capabilities (for example, add visual AI after self-healing is stable).

 • Keep your stack aligned: favor tools that natively support your languages, frameworks, and clouds.